Frequently Asked Questions

 Are you involved during construction and do you attend site?

 Yes.
-Patina Design Studio remains involved throughout construction to help guide the design intent, resolve details, and coordinate with the broader project team as decisions arise on site.
-Site meetings form an important part of our process to maintain close alignment between the design direction, construction documentation, and the actual build process as projects progress, ensuring quality assurance.
+For Full Service Design projects, Patina Design Studio remains involved during construction to help protect the design intent, resolve details, respond to site conditions and coordinate with the broader project team.
+Site meetings are an important part of maintaining alignment between the documentation, design direction and built outcome.

 Do you manage furniture sourcing, procurement and installation?